History of self-driving cars: 2016

 In September 2016, the National Highway Traffic Safety Administration (NHTSA) adopted the SAE classification standard, and the SAE classification became widely accepted.

+From 2016 to 2018, the European Commission funded development for connected and automated driving through Coordination Actions CARTRE and SCOUT programs.
+The Strategic Transport Research and Innovation Agenda (STRIA) Roadmap for Connected and Automated Transport was published in 2019.

-Starting in October 2016, Tesla says that all of their cars are built with the necessary hardware to allow full self-driving capability at a safety level (SAE Level 5).
+In October 2016, Tesla said that all of their cars are built with the necessary hardware to allow full self-driving capability at a safety level (SAE Level 5).
 The hardware includes eight surround cameras and twelve ultrasonic sensors, in addition to the forward-facing radar with enhanced processing capabilities.
-The system will operate in "shadow mode" (processing without taking action) and send data back to Tesla to improve its abilities until the software is ready for deployment via over-the-air upgrades.
+The system operates in "shadow mode" (processing without taking action) and sends data back to Tesla to improve its abilities until the software is ready for deployment via over-the-air upgrades.
 Full autonomy is only likely after millions of miles of testing, and approval by authorities.
-Tesla Motors said it expected to enable full self-driving by the end of 2017, however, as of March 2021, this has not happened yet.
+Tesla Motors said it expected to enable full self-driving by the end of 2017.
+As of 2025, this has not happened.

 In September 2017, SAE and GM announced a new collegiate autonomous vehicle challenge: the SAE Autodrive Challenge.
-The goal of the four-year-long competition is to have a vehicle navigate an urban driving course in an automated driving mode as described by SAE Standard (J3016) level 4 definition by year four.
+The goal of the four-year-long competition is to have a vehicle navigate an urban driving course in an automated driving mode as described by SAE Standard (J3016) Level 4 definition by year four.
 Each team is provided with a 2017 Chevrolet Bolt EV to modify with state-of-the-art sensors.
 A total of 8 universities across North America participate in this competition: Kettering University, Michigan State University, Michigan Technological University, North Carolina A&T State University, Texas A&M University, University of Toronto, University of Waterloo, and Virginia Tech.
 The University of Toronto Team aUToronto has claimed all 4 years of first place award with their autonomous vehicle Zeus.